 "But I know I can always look to Cara [Baarendse], as well as Jenn [Wiker] and Justine [Record].
-I have a lot of confidence in everyone and I feel like I can give the ball to anyone at any time." for it as I did for volleyball.
+I have a lot of confidence for it as I did for volleyball.
 I got recruiting letters from Division II and Division III schools around me in Pennsylvania, but volleyball was always my main focus and the thing that I had the most passion for.